 The committee collects warm clothing, blankets, food and monies from within the firm to support its efforts to assist those in need.
 During 2015, the Sunshine Committee provided services to a variety of organizations, including:

 - The Salvation Army, sponsoring a single parent with children, two teenagers and an elderly woman for the holiday season

-- Maine Homeless Veterans Alliance, donating flashlights, socks, coats, bottled water, holiday stocking stuffers and blankets
+- ME Homeless Veterans Alliance, donating flashlights, socks, coats, bottled water, holiday stocking stuffers and blankets

 - Monetary donations to Camp Sunshine

 - Helping single mothers provide their families with holiday gifts, decorations and clothing

 - Providing gifts to two veterans who did not have family or friends to share the holidays

 David Soley, member of the firm’s Real Estate and Litigation & Dispute Resolution practice groups, was honored for his continued service to American Civil Liberties Union and ME Homeless Legal Clinic.
 To be recognized by the ME Supreme Court’s Katahdin Counsel, an attorney must provide more than 50 hours of pro bono service a year, placing them in the top tier of those donating legal services.